pauradev/pages/pages/01.Blog/04.blog-posts/08.2018-holiday-order-deadlines/item.md

 ## Holiday Order Deadlines

+As a seller, you will want to ensure that purchases made at your store will arrive on time for the holidays.
+It's the season of giving and there's nothing more frustrating than being left empty handed because a gift arrived late.
 Please make sure your customers place their orders by the dates below to ensure we make USPS deadlines for products to arrive on or before December 24th.

 ### United States (Priority Mail)
 ![](dec-15.png)<br>